JanethL/SlackAppWebscraper/README.md

 ## via Web Browser

 Simply visit [`Autocode.com`](https://autocode.com) and select your project.
-You can easily make updates and changes this way, and deploy directly from your browser.
+You can easily make updates and changes this way, save your changes and deploy directly from your browser.

 ## via Command Line